 I assert that “Poor Taste” is an always moving goalpost.
+There’s a moving Overton Window on what’s appropriate.
 It may lurch a few feet forward from time to time, especially in the Bible Belt, but its progressively more nebulous since the dawn of Seth MacFarlane as a

 Here are some facts about Family Guy and American Dad that back up my assertion-